arkandias/geyser/README.md

 The `server` package is a [NestJS](https://nestjs.com/) application providing the backend REST and GraphQL APIs.

-Configuration is managed through environment variables that must be defined in `server/.env` during development or set in the deployment environment for production:
+Configuration is managed through environment variables that must be defined in `server/.env` and `server/.env.local` during development or set in the deployment environment for production:

 | Environment Variable               | Default Value      | Description                                                                                                            |
 | ---------------------------------- | ------------------ | ---------------------------------------------------------------------------------------------------------------------- |